Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation: Modelling Galaxies and the Epoch of Reionisation

-To model reionisation and investigate the role of photoionisation feedback on the high-$z$ galaxies, $\meraxes$, includes a modified version of \cmfast (described in the next section; \citealt{21cmFAST}, \citealt{21cmFASTv3}).
-At each snapshot, once the galaxies are identified and all the associated gas reservoirs are updated appropriately, \cmfast is used to model reionisation.
+To model reionisation and investigate the role of photoionisation feedback on the high-$z$ galaxies, $\meraxes$ includes a modified version of $\cmfast$ (described in the next section; \citealt{21cmFAST}, \citealt{21cmFASTv3}).
+At each snapshot, once the galaxies are identified and all the associated gas reservoirs are updated appropriately, \meraxes models their impact on the $\hone$ in the IGM.